gwk/pithy/readme.md

 ## Details

-The various package sources reside in the top level directory, e.g. `pithy/`, `pithytools/`, etc. I like this because it reduces file path length, and preserves the git history from when each package lived in a separate repository.
+The various package sources reside in the top level directory, e.g. `pithy/`, `pithytools/`, etc. This layout reduces file path length and preserves the git history from when each package lived in a separate repository.
 Unfortunately the layout runs afoul of the Python packaging convention, because the `pyproject.toml` files would all collide at the root level, and cannot (as far as I can tell) be made to live inside their own source directories.
 The workaround is to create conventionally structured directories in `pkg/`, e.g. `pkg/pithy/`.
 Project files are generated using a short script, `build/gen-pyproject-toml.py`, which merges common values from `pkg/_common.toml` with the `pkg/{package}.toml` for the package in question to generate `pkg/{package}/pyproject.toml`.
 Each package subdirectory then contains a symlink of the same name that points to the corresponding source directory in the repository root.
 This appears to satisfy pip and hatch at least.

 # Packages